famoser/shopping-list/README.md

 `famoser/agnes` is set up to release new versions & deploy them.

-- `./vendor/bin/agnes release v.1.0.0 master` to release to master (and deploy to dev)
+- `./vendor/bin/agnes release v1.0.0 main` to release from main (will automatically deploy to dev)
-- `./vendor/bin/agnes deploy *:*:prod master` to deploy to production
+- `./vendor/bin/agnes deploy *:*:prod v1.0.0` to deploy the release to production